-1) Notification of the Discovery of a Stranded Marine Mammal

-a.
-Discovery of any Stranded Marine Mammal1
+Notification of the Discovery of a Stranded Marine Mammal Discovery of any Stranded Marine Mammal

-In the event that Navy personnel (uniformed military, civilian, or contractors while conducting Navy work) discover a live or dead stranded marine mammal within the MITT Study Area or on Navy property, the Navy shall report the incident to NMFS (see communication protocols below) as soon as feasible.
+In the event that Navy personnel (uniformed military, civilian, or contractors while conducting Navy work) discover a live or dead stranded marine mammal within the AFTT Study Area or on Navy property, the Navy shall report the incident to NMFS (see communication protocols below) as soon as feasible.
+Reports of stranded pinnipeds on rookeries (e.g., sea lions on San Nicolas Island, CA) are exempt from this provision.